ivee-tech/BlueprintMgmt/README.md

 The *assignments* directory contains the parameter values passed to the blueprint assignment.
 For daemon services or CI/CD pipelines, this directory should contain JSON files generated at runtime with pre-defined blueprint parameter values.

+## Import / Export using PowerShell

+A handy script is available for importing / exporting blueprints using PowerShell.
+See this [link](https://www.powershellgallery.com/packages/Manage-AzureRMBlueprint/2.2) for information on how to install and use the **Manage-AzureRMBlueprint** PowerShell script.

 ## Resources
  - [Azure Blueprints Overview](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview)
  - [Quick-start create using Portal](https://docs.microsoft.com/en-us/azure/governance/blueprints/create-blueprint-portal)